Updated: November 2021

 Respect wildlife (give them their space)

-Know where you can go (which trails/areas are pet friendly)
+Know where you can go (learn which trails/areas are pet friendly)

-As you can see, though the pet joins the program, their human is responsible for most of the work.
+As you can see, though pets are invited to join the program, it’s the humans who are responsible for abiding by the BARK Ranger principles.
 Isn’t that how is always goes with pets?!

-Dogs participating in the program are sworn in as Bark Rangers, and their owners can purchase a special tag for their pup’s collar.
-Each participating park has their own tag, so your dog can collect them all!
+Dogs participating in the BARK Ranger program are sworn in and their owners can purchase a special tag for their pup’s collar.
+Some parks have customized tags for their location, and others have generic BARK Ranger tags.
+But no matter which the park provides, it’s fun for your dog to collect them all!

-We don’t want you to confuse national parks with Bark Ranger programs as being the most pet friendly.
-For example, Olympic National Park and Devil’s Tower National Monument are both very restrictive when it comes to pets on the trails.
+One thing we want to make clear is that national parks participating in the BARK Ranger program are not necessarily the most pet friendly.
+For example, Olympic National Park and Devil’s Tower National Monument are both very restrictive when it comes to pets on the trails, though they invite dogs to be BARK Rangers.

-But others, like Petrified Forest and Acadia National Park are fantastic!
-In our post on the Best Pet Friendly National Parks, we share which parks we consider the most pet friendly.
+However, there are others, like Petrified Forest and Acadia National Park, that are extremely pet friendly!
+In our post on the Best Pet Friendly National Parks, we share which of America’s national parks we consider the most pet friendly.

-Here’s a list of the national parks where your pet can become a Bark Ranger.
-Check back often, because we update the locations regularly!
+Here’s a map and a list of the national parks where your pet can become a BARK Ranger.
+Check back often, because we add locations as more parks going the program!

 Acadia National Park – Maine